How to quit playing video games

 - You don’t log on every day to get rewards

 Again, quitting gaming alone won’t make you a superhero, but it will give you space to build a fulfilling life.
+Ideally, you want this life to be so good that games no longer excite you or you use them as something to unwind once in a while.

 Hey there.
 If you know anyone who may have issues with excessive gaming, consider sharing this article with them.
 It might help them realize they have an issue and motivate them to break the cycle.